Putting together your baby registry is nothing if not overwhelming.

 2. Specialized baby moisturizers

-These can contain nasty chemicals.
+As I suggested earlier, these can contain nasty chemicals.
 Just stick with pure plant oils like coconut, olive, and jojoba.
 Always check your baby for signs of an allergic reaction when putting something new on their skin.

 3. High chair